-For more information on naming conventions/naming information, look at this page on Doogle.
+For more information on searching, look at this page on Doogle.

 Sharing

 At MSD, access to information must be open by design to all staff, and restricted by exception.
 This means that information is accessible to all MSD staff and is restricted only where there are legitimate reasons to do so (e.g. personal information).
 This enables knowledge sharing and reuse of information.